edelgrace/blog/content/post/2013-02-16-who-needs-one-topic-blog-posts.md

 #### Ugh no wow stop

 Attractive engineering guy is really attractive.
 I haven't seen him since like semester.
 Now I go to a different lecture for my statics course because my statics prof confuses me.
 I found out that attractive engineering guy was in the lecture and we've been sitting together lately.
 It's nice.
 I love watching his mouth when he talks.
 One side of his mouth goes crooked.
 Really cute.
 Although he tends to mumble/speak really softly.
 Combined with the accent I'm constantly saying "Pardon?
-Oh goodness, sorry, I didn't hear that&#8230; What?
-Say that again? &#8230; Pardon?"
+Oh goodness, sorry, I didn't hear that...
+What?
+Say that again? ...
+Pardon?"
 I also noticed that his hair seems to look lighter.
 I thought it was jet black (or really close to black) but now it looks like a warm and dark chestnut.
 I also feel stupid now, he got a B+ in the subject I did the worst in and said he wasn't smart.
 Brb crying in a corner now.

 <div class="alignleft">
   <div class="picture">